 2. Identify who is responsible for social media

 Having a clear understanding within the organisation the chain of command with regards to the social media response is key when in the midst of a crisis.
 Establish who needs to be involved in crafting an appropriate response (the worst response is silence) and who has the final sign-off for any content posted.

 3. Social media management software

 Social media management software can enable you to have clear oversight of multiple social media users, multiple accounts across multiple locations.
 The ability to manage outbound content through moderation can protect your organisation from potential insider threats.
-Utilising listening features from social media management software will support you in actively listening in to conversations going on outside of your existing fans and followers.
+Utilising social media listening tools will support you in actively listening in to conversations going on outside of your existing fans and followers.
 Listening for specific keywords and phrases is critical in identifying potential problems before they reach scale.
 For example, setting up buzz searches for your local area and ‘traffic’ ‘collision’ ‘accident’ could help you to identify road traffic accidents ready to respond appropriately.

 4. Gaining control